 My wife and I moved to the beautiful city of Antwerp in Belgium in January 1993, two days after we got married.
 My law degree didn’t mean anything in Europe.
 Besides, I didn’t have the language skills to become a lawyer – The two main languages in Belgium are Flemish (Dutch) and French.

-Antwerp has the second biggest port in Europe and I decided to look for a job in international trade.
+Antwerp has the second biggest port in Europe, and I decided to look for a job in international trade.
 I wanted a job where my English language skills could benefit the company.
-I ended up working for a subsidiary of the largest steel group in Europe at the time.
+I started working for a subsidiary of the largest steel group in Europe at the time.

 My wife and I left Europe in December 1994, not long after the birth of our first child.